eolatham/text-graphic-generator/README.md

 ## **Future Tasks**

-- Review and polish backend code.
+- Review, polish, and clarify backend code.
   - Look into reducing memory consumption.

+- Look into page authentication so that only I can use it.

 - Continue to improve frontend user interface.

-- Look into page authentication so that only I can use it.